 - Ensure that titles are transferred between owners

 - Adhere to all regulations regarding temporary tags

 What Other Insurance Products Can Agents Offer Dealers in Texas?

 While Texas does not require liability insurance for motor vehicle dealers, most reputable dealer firms should seek garage liability insurance.
 Bonds are our only business at BondExchange, so we do not issue any form of liability insurance; however, we recommend agents utilize brokers for this specific line of business.
 A list of brokers in this space can be found here.

 How Can Insurance Agents Prospect for Texas Auto Dealer Customers?

 Texas conveniently provides a public database to search for active motor vehicle dealers in the state.
 The database can be accessed on the DMV site here.
 For a complete list of dealers in Texas, agents can download the DMV provided spreadsheet here.
-Contact BondExchange for help developing a marketing piece.
-Agents can also leverage our print-mail relationships for discounted mailing services.
+Contact BondExchange for additional marketing resources Agents can also leverage our print-mail relationships for discounted mailing services.

 All 50 states and the District of Columbia require auto dealers to obtain an Auto Dealer Bond as a prerequisite for licensure.
 Insurance agents should utilize our Main MVD Page for a detailed analysis of the Auto Dealer Bond requirements nationwide.